Venison Meat Pie

 • 1/2 tsp salt

-• 1 pie dough, store bought
+• 1 pie dough or puff pastry sheet, store bought

 • 1 egg + 1 tbsp water, beaten